 It’s different for different videos.. :) Sometimes it’s live, and sometimes I record the song first, and then make the music video at a later stage.

 I don’t like watching myself… If a family member or friend wants to watch, I leave the room!
-And I get sweaty. :D But, I like the Mega Man 9 Rock Medley, it has a lot of cool stuff.
-And I do think the new Disney Medley is my most solid effort.
+And I get sweaty. :D But, generally I like my video game medleys the most, like the Mega Man 9 Rock Medley, and the recent Zelda medley.